Here Are Five Patriotic Video Games To Enjoy On Independence Day

-While tradition might dictate that you spend the Fourth of July watching a few football matches, many of us would rather be getting our game on, whether that be with friends, or by our lonesome selves.
+While tradition might dictate that you spend the Fourth of July watching fireworks, many of us would rather be getting our game on, whether that be with friends, or by our lonesome selves.
 If you’re looking for a few patriotic video games to enjoy this Independence Day, look no further.
-Here are our recommendations:
+Here are our recommendations.

 Homefront

-While some might recommend 2016’s Homefront: The Revolution, we wouldn’t.
-Frankly, it’s a slog of a game, and while the open world environment might seem like an attractive proposition, it’s filled with an endless amount of boring and stale missions.
-Instead, we recommend the original Homefront, which was released on last-gen consoles and Windows PCs.
-Sure, its online multiplayer is pretty much non-existent at this point, but the single-player campaign is well paced, and more importantly, can be completed in a single day.
+One recommendation could be 2016’s Homefront: The Revolution, but it’s probably not as good as the first one.
+While the open world environment might seem like an attractive proposition, Homefront: The Revolution is filled with an endless amount of tiring missions.
+Instead, a better option is the original Homefront, which was released on last-gen consoles and Windows PCs.
+Sure, its online multiplayer is pretty much non-existent at this point, but the single-player campaign is well paced, and more importantly, it can be completed in a single day.
 If fighting to liberate America from Kim Jong-un’s unified Korean army isn’t patriotic, we don’t know what is.

 Assassin’s Creed III